Roland-02/Cinephile.com/README.md

 -MySql Workbench
 -any browser (Chrome recommennded)
--packages in the node_modules folder must stored locally -database must be migrated onto local machine by running dql files in /mysql_schema_tables folder
+-packages in the node_modules folder must stored locally -database must be migrated onto local machine by running sql files in /mysql_schema_tables folder
+    -make sure the schema is called 'users'
+    -you will need to change the database host and password in database.js to your credentials

 TO RUN:
 -navigate to the /webpage directory in terminal
 -run 'node app'
--the terminal will shpw the status and outputs from both server, navigate to http://localhost:8080 to access the website -the http://127.0.0.1:8081 link is also available for direct API request-making
+-the terminal will shpw the status and outputs from both servers, navigate to http://localhost:8080 to access the website -the http://127.0.0.1:8081 link is also available for direct API request-making

 PROJECT FILE STRUCTURE:
 webpage:
     /bootstrap
     /images